 |

-January 13th from 8:30–11am Amity Fire District (700 S Trade St., Amity, OR, 97101) Hear from local farmers and Derek Godwin, Watershed Management faculty at Oregon State University, as we explore effective drainage channel management, ODA’s maintenance program, design ideas to improve flow, and strategies for balancing ag drainage with water quality.
-We’ll also describe a new voluntary approach to roadside ditch management All local landowners and producers are welcome!
+March 10th from 8:30–11am Amity Fire District (700 S Trade St., Amity) Hear from Derek Godwin, Watershed Management faculty at Oregon State University, as we explore how historical conditions have shaped the Salt Creek watershed and how vegetation influence habitat and water health today.
+We’ll also look at strategies for balancing flood control, stream erosion, and water quality, review examples of successful wetland reserve projects, and highlight available funding sources for vegetation restoration and water quality improvements.
+All landowners and producers are welcome!
 Hosted by the Polk Soil and Water Conservation District.
-Register: Drainage Ditches - Polk Soil & Water Conservation District |
+Register: Edge Effects - Polk Soil & Water Conservation District |

 |